somaniarushi/begin_2.0-jamstack/README.md

 For BEGIN 2.0, then, our goals are to make the site **responsive**, **interactive** (featuring a new roadmap section!), **efficient** at fetching and serving content, and **extensible** for future development.

-To do this, we're building BEGIN 2.0 on the ✨*J a m s t a c k* ✨.
+To do this, we're building BEGIN 2.0 on the ✨*Jamstack* ✨.
 We're using a headless CMS (Netlify CMS) and a static site generator (Gatsby), along with a CI pipeline and hosting from Netlify.

 This way, extending BEGIN becomes much more developer-friendly with the access to the React and Node ecosystems offered by Gatsby and Netlify.
 Simultaneusly, content creation remains user-friendly and accessible thanks to Netlify CMS.

 And, of course, we experience the benefits in loading time, SEO, and content versioning enabled by Jamstack practices.

----

 ## Technologies in Use
 * [Netlify](https://github.com/netlify/cli)